-Governor Hochul has certainly set a new, more respectful tone with her state agencies and_her employees.
+Governor Hochul has certainly set a new, more respectful tone with her state agencies and her employees.
 However, like all large and diverse operations, there remain certain staff - administrative, professional and supervisory - who conduct themselves unprofessionally in the workplace.
 To that end, we continue to field complaints from members, especially our nurses and health care professionals, who face bullying or abusive conduct at the workplace.
 We are not indicating that this is a universal issue, but it is something that requires immediate action.
-PEF supports legislation (A.1202-B Joyner) to codify actions in the workplace that constitute "bullying," and "abusive conduct."
-This legislation would require all state employees undergo training to identify such conduct with the hope of preventing it in the workplace and empower all employees to seek redress from such circumstances.
-We thank Assembly Labor Chair Joyner for her sponsorship of this bill, which passed the Assembly unanimously in June.
+PEF supports legislation (A.1202-B/S.3065) to codify actions in the workplace that constitute "bullying," and "abusive conduct."
+This legislation would require all state employees undergo training to identify such conduct with the hope of preventing it in the workplace and empowering all employees to seek redress from such circumstances.
+We thank the Assembly for passing this bill unanimously last year.
 We ask that you work with your colleagues in the Senate to reach an agreement so the bill can become law in 2024.
 The state can be a model employer for all if we educate all workers on what constitutes inappropriate conduct at the workplace and re-build a culture of mutual respect and support.